Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzNetworkWatcherConfigFlowLog.md

                      "Days": 0,
                      "Enabled": false
                    }
+Format           : {
+                     "Type ": "Json",
+                     "Version": 1
+                   }
 FlowAnalyticsConfiguration : {
             "networkWatcherFlowAnalyticsConfiguration": {
               "enabled": true,
               "workspaceId": "bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb",
               "workspaceRegion": "WorkspaceLocation",
               "workspaceResourceId": "/subscriptions/bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb/resourcegroups/WorkspaceRg/providers/microsoft.operationalinsights/workspaces/WorkspaceName"
+			  "trafficAnalyticsInterval": 60
             }
           }
 ```

 In this example we configure flow logging status and Traffic Analytics for a Network Security Group.
-In the response, we see the specified NSG has flow logging and Traffic Analytics enabled, and no retention policy set.
+In the response, we see the specified NSG has flow logging and Traffic Analytics enabled, default format and no retention policy set.

 ## PARAMETERS